MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 - Show me the most frequent run errors during last month
 - Show me a distribution of successful vs failed flows during last quarter
-- What were the number of failed runs during the weekend prior to the last one?
+- What were the number of failed runs during the week prior to the last one?

 ### Machines